WPI Major Qualifying Project · 2026

 Artemis II

 The first crewed lunar flyby since Apollo 17 in 1972.
-Four astronauts, Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen, will fly around the Moon without landing, validating the life support systems and crew operations for the first time in a lunar environment.
+Four astronauts, Reid Wiseman, Victor Glover, Christina Koch, and Jeremy Hansen, flew around the Moon without landing, validating life support systems and crew operations for the first time in a lunar environment.

-Victor Glover will become the first Black astronaut to fly to the Moon.
-Jeremy Hansen will be the first Canadian to leave Earth orbit.
-This mission closes a 50-year gap in human lunar exploration.
+Victor Glover became the first Black astronaut to fly to the Moon.
+Jeremy Hansen became the first Canadian to leave Earth orbit.
+This mission closed a 50-year gap in human lunar exploration.

 🚀 Future